 Any permanent employee who works 20 or more hours per week and who receives at least \$5,000 in wages shall be required to join the Essex Regional Retirement System.
-Contribution rates and eligibility are further defined within M.G.L. c.32.
+Massachusetts is one of only six states for which public employees do not participate in Social Security.